-The Opening Night Concert and Gala begins with a Chairmen’s Reception at 5:30 PM for Benefactors in Perelman Theater.
+The Opening Night Concert and Gala begins with a Chairmen’s Reception at 5:30 PM for Benefactors on the Kimmel Center’s Tier Two Lounge.
+During the pre-concert reception, there will be a chamber ensemble from the All City Orchestra, for which The Philadelphia Orchestra is proud to serve as lead artistic partner.
 The concert begins at 7 PM in Verizon Hall and will be performed without intermission.
-Immediately following the concert, gala attendees will enjoy a black-tie dinner in the Kimmel Center’s Commonwealth Plaza, with catering by Garces.
-Opening Night Gala décor is by TableArt.
+Immediately following the concert, gala attendees will enjoy a black-tie dinner in the Commonwealth Plaza, with catering by Garces.
+Opening Night Gala décor is by Penncora Events.

 The musicians of The Philadelphia Orchestra have graciously donated their services for this concert.
-All gala events are organized by The Philadelphia Orchestra’s Volunteer Committees under the direction of Volunteer Committees President Caroline B. Rogers.
-Lisa Weber Yakulis and Henry N. Nassau are co-chairs of the Opening Gala 2015 Committee.
-Early support of the Opening Night Concert and Gala was led by The Philadelphia Orchestra’s extraordinary Board of Directors and dedicated Volunteers.
+All gala events are organized by The Philadelphia Orchestra’s Volunteer Committees under the direction of Volunteer Committees President Lisa Yakulis.
+The evening is supported through a generous lead benefactor sponsorship from Caroline and Sidney Kimmel.
+Dianne Rotwitt and Gary Frank are co-chairs of the Opening Gala 2016 Committee.
+Early support of the Opening Night Concert and Gala was led by The Philadelphia Orchestra’s Board of Directors and dedicated Volunteers.

-September 30 at 7 PM – Wednesday evening – Verizon Hall at The Kimmel Center for the Performing Art
+September 30 at 7 PM – Friday evening – Verizon Hall at The Kimmel Center for the Performing Arts

 The Philadelphia Orchestra